Staying hydrated without drinking water

 So, aside from drinking water, the good news is that tea and coffee count!
 Whilst they do have a mild diuretic effect, if they’re not your only source of fluids during the day, you’ll be able to remain sufficiently hydrated.

 Here’s 7 ways you can stay hydrated without drinking water:

 Eat more vegetables

-Most vegetables have a impressive high water content and eating them will boost your hydration very quickly.
+Most vegetables have impressive high water content and eating them will boost your hydration very quickly.
 It’s one (amongst many!) of the reasons I advise aiming to reach around 7-10 portions a day.
-Ensuring half your plate is made up of vegetables at each meal can add up to 2 cups of water of water a day!
+Ensuring half your plate is made up of vegetables at each meal can add up to 2 cups of water a day!
 Consider an extra portion of vegetables or a side salad with each meal or order it as a side extra if you’re eating out.
 Good choices include: